Expected value of sample information calculations for risk prediction model development: Introduction

-In addition to classical metrics of model performance around calibration and discrimination, the clinical utility of a model, expressed in terms of net benefit (NB), has become a standard metric of model performance (\citealt{Vickers_Elkin_2006}; \citealt{Efthimiou_2024}).
-Among conventional metrics of model performance, net benefit (NB) is a decision-theoretic one, in the sense that the use of a risk prediction model is clinically justified if its expected NB is above the expected NB of the alternative decisions.
-Decision theory provides a fundamentally different approach towards uncertainty quantification than methods based on conventional statistical inference (\citealp{Claxton_1999}).
-From the perspective of this theory, uncertainty results in the discrepancy between the predicted and correct (calibrated) risks, which in turn might result in an incorrect medical decision (a decision based on predicted risk that is different from when knowing the correct risk).
-Thus, from this perspective, uncertainty can be associated with a loss of clinical utility (\citealp{Steyerberg_2019}).
-Such decision-theoretic approach towards evaluating the consequences of uncertainty in decisions, generally referred to as Value of Information (VoI) analysis, has been employed in various fields, such as decision-analytic modeling (\citealp{Jackson_2022}; \citealp{Jackson_2019}), environmental risk analysis (\citealp{Yokota_2004}; \citealp{Weinstein_1980}; \citealp{oro17948}), and economic trials (\citealp{Everest_2023}).
-Recently, such methods have been adapted to predictive analytics (\citealp{Jackson_2022}; \citealp{Vickers_2023}).
-Specifically, the expected value of perfect information (EVPI) has been applied to both development and validation phases of risk prediction models (\citealp{Sadatsafavi_2022}; \citealp{Sadatsafavi_2023}).
+Among conventional metrics of model performance, NB is a decision-theoretic one, in the sense that the use of a risk prediction model is clinically justified if its expected NB is above the expected NB of the alternative decisions.
+Decision theory provides a fundamentally different approach towards uncertainty quantification than methods based on conventional statistical inference \citep{Claxton_1999}.
+From the perspective of this theory, uncertainty results in the discrepancy between the predicted and correct (calibrated) risks, which in turn might lead to an incorrect medical decision (a decision based on predicted risk that is different from when knowing the correct risk).
+Thus, from this perspective, uncertainty can be associated with a loss of clinical utility \citep{Felli_Hazen_1998}.
+Such a decision-theoretic approach towards evaluating the consequences of uncertainty in decisions, generally referred to as Value of Information (VoI) analysis, has been employed in various fields, including decision-analytic modeling for the economic evaluation of health technologies \citep{Jackson_2022,Jackson_2019}, environmental risk analysis \citep{Yokota_2004,Weinstein_1980,oro17948}, and data-driven cost-effectiveness analyses of clinical trials \citep{Everest_2023}.
+Recently, VoI methods have been adapted to NB calculations for risk prediction models.
+Specifically, the expected value of perfect information (EVPI) has been applied to both development and validation phases of risk prediction models \citep{Sadatsafavi_2022,Sadatsafavi_2023}.
 In the context of model development, EVPI quantifies the expected utility gain over a model developed using a finite sample by completely knowing the correct (strongly calibrated) model.